saurabh4autonomous/CarND-Capstone/README.md

 ## Final Integration
 #### Model Evaluation

-The following images show the classification results in the simulated environment.
+The following images show the classification results in the simulated environment for the three given states of the traffic lights.
+Four frames are skipped due to [latency issues](#latency-issue).

 ![red_img](./imgs/tl_red.png)
 ![yellow_img](./imgs/tl_yellow.png)